Hierarchical Message-Passing Graph Neural Networks: Experiments

 \textbf{Link prediction (RQ1-3).} Here, we motivate our idea by considering pairwise relation prediction between nodes.
 Suppose a pair of nodes $u,v$ are labelled with label $y$, and our goal is to predict $y$ for unseen pairs.
-From the perspective of representation learning, we can solve the problem via learning an embedding function $f$ that computes the node embedding $z_{v}$, where the objective is to maximise the likelihood of distribution $p(y|z_{u}, z_{v})$.
-The results are summarised in Table~\ref{table:LP_results}, from which we draw three insights. \begin{itemize} \item First, the proposed HC-GNN leads to better performance, except for Cora-Feat, comparing to all competing methods.
-Since P-GNNs also model global position of nodes in the graph, its performance is better than the other methods on two datasets without node features (i.e., Grid and Power).
-Such results exhibit the importance of model global information in link prediction.
-Besides, while our HC-GNN achieves the best performance, with up to $11.4\%$ AUC improvement, the results further validate the usefulness of hierarchical semantics. \item Second, on the Cora dataset with node features (Cora-Feat), HC-GNN is slightly worse than g-U-Nets, and the improvement gain of HC-GNN compared with other flat message-passing GNN models is relatively limited.
-We think the adaptive pooling in g-U-Nets better depicts pairwise features so that links can be better predicted.
-Nevertheless, our HC-GNN provides flexibility to incorporate adaptive pooling so that the most significant cluster-informed features can be extracted.
-We leave this point as a future extension. \item To examine whether HC-GNN cannot better work on link prediction without node features, we conduct the same experiment on Cora without using node features (i.e., Cora-NoAtt).
-HC-GNN leads to the best results.
-Such results indicate that when predicting links without node features, HC-GNN can better model graph topology and hierarchical semantics to capture the underlying relation between nodes. \end{itemize}
+From the perspective of representation learning, we can solve the problem via learning an embedding function $f$ that computes the node representation $\mathbf{z}_{v}$, where the objective is to maximise the likelihood of distribution $p(y \vert \mathbf{z}_{u}, \mathbf{z}_{v})$.
+The results in Table~\ref{table:lp_results} indicate that the HC-GNN leads to competitive performance compared to all competing methods, with up to $11.7\%$ AUC improvement, demonstrating its effectiveness on link prediction tasks.
+When node features are accessible (i.e., Cora-Feat and Power-Feat), all models perform relatively well, and \textsc{g-U-Net} has slightly better performance on Cora-Feat dataset.
+Because node features provide meaningful information to predict pairwise relations.
+Another interesting perspective is investigating the models' performance without contextual node features (e.g., Grid, Cora-NoFeat and Power-NoFeat).
+It is surprising that HC-GNN variants show great superiority in these three datasets.
+We argue that when only topological information is available, the hierarchical semantics introduced by HC-GNN helps find missing links.